+While licensure is not required for carpenters, you may find that your employment possibilities are somewhat limited without certification or licensure.
+There are a number of paths that you can take to earn a carpenter's credential.
 Carpenters work on several kinds of construction projects.
 They may help remodel existing structures or work on new residential homes and commercial properties.
-Carpenters also work on highways, bridges and other infrastructure.
+Carpenters also work on highways, bridges, and other infrastructure.
 Aspiring carpenters can receive training in two ways: by completing a formal apprenticeship program or by taking a certificate program at a vocational school or community college.
-Certification is not typically required of carpenters, but professionals who wish to work as general contractors or in a specific field may need to receive licensure.
+Certification is not typically required for carpenters, but professionals who wish to work as general contractors or in a specific field may need to receive licensure.

 Certification and Licensure Options

 Although certification isn't required for general carpentry work, individuals may seek certification in green building and sustainability technology, as well as other specialties, like scaffolding.
 Programs are available that prepare students to sit for the U.S. Green Building Council's LEED Green Associate exam.

 In most states, carpenters must be licensed when they perform certain activities, such as the demolition of an existing structure.
 They must also be licensed if they are performing the duties of a general contractor.
 Some states require a license for carpenters who are remodeling existing property.

 During a general carpentry certificate program, students learn about the following: